Bayesian Statistical Approaches

 How to perform Bayesian Analyses

-There are several useful R packages to help with this, but i will focus on the brms package by Paul-Christian Bürkner.
-For comparason first lets look at a conventional analysis using the Iris dataset.
+There are several useful R packages to help with this, but I will focus on the brms package by Paul-Christian Bürkner.
+For comparison let’s first look at a conventional analysis using the Iris dataset.

 Code